MIT · Massachusetts

 MIT Merit Aid

 MIT does not offer merit scholarships of any kind — financial aid is based only on financial need.
 Families with income below $100,000 (typical assets) have zero expected family contribution.
-Families below $200,000 pay no tuition (new for 2025-2026).
+Families below $200,000 pay no tuition (effective 2025-2026).
 MIT meets 100% of demonstrated need.

 Who this school is for

-Families who need to understand that MIT is not a merit-optimization target — even for top STEM students.
+Families who need to understand that MIT is not a merit-optimization target, even for top STEM students.
 A perfect score on the math SAT does not earn a merit scholarship.
-MIT's need-based system is generous: 58% of undergraduates receive MIT scholarships averaging over $63,000/year.
-The new $200,000 tuition-free threshold (effective 2025-2026) makes MIT accessible to a much wider range of families than most expect.
+MIT's need-based system is generous: 57% of full-time undergraduates received an MIT Scholarship in 2024-2025, and the median net price actually paid by aid recipients was about $10,268.
+The $200,000 tuition-free threshold (effective 2025-2026) makes MIT accessible to a much wider range of families than most expect.

 Outside scholarship stacking policy

 Outside scholarships first replace the student contribution (up to $5,400 per year).
 Any excess must reduce the MIT Scholarship.
 Students may use a portion of outside awards toward a one-time computer purchase or health insurance before the MIT Scholarship is reduced.
-Students can also ask donors to defer to future years.
+Contact your MIT financial aid counselor for case-specific options like multi-year payment timing.

 Common Data Set snapshot